Monsoon Awareness

 Photo of Hail - Fair Use / Pixels

-Sometimes microbursts, and severe monsoons have moderate to heavy hail.
+Sometimes microbursts, and severe monsoons have moderate to large hail.
 Hail can cause a significant amount of damage.
-Such as, "totaled" vehicles, broken windows, and potential bodily harm if caught outside in a severe hail storm.
+Such as, "totaled" vehicles, broken windows, roof damage and potential bodily harm if caught outside in a severe hail storm.
+If outside, seek shelter immediately.

 High Winds

-Another hazard is high winds and even funnel clouds or tornados.
-New Mexico ranks about 28th out of 50 states for tornado occurrances.
-Generally, most tornado's within Santa Fe County (about 1 a year) register about an EF-1.
-The Enahnce Fujita Scale for Torando's.
+Another hazard is high winds also known as straight line winds.
+Including possible funnel clouds or tornados.
+New Mexico ranks 28th out of 50 states for tornado occurrances.
+Generally, most tornado's within Santa Fe County (about 1 a year) register to an EF-1 on the EF (Enhanced Fujita Scale).
 An EF-1 can produce wind speeds up to 110MPH.
-Causing significant damage to homes, trees, power lines, etc...
-These turbulant microbursts can produce large hail, high winds, causing damage to homes, campers, trees, power lines, vehicles, and other buildings.
+Causing significant damage.
+These turbulant microbursts are capable of producing large hail, high winds, causing damage to homes, campers, trees, power lines, vehicles, and other buildings.
+Santa Fe County averages about 8-10 funnels a year, which can still cause significant damage.

-Result of high wind and hail microburst - Near Entranosa in Edgewood, Santa Fe County
+Result of high wind funnel and hail microburst - Near Entranosa in Edgewood, Santa Fe County

 Another thing to be aware of is low water crossings.
 There are several across Santa Fe County.
 A storm doesn't have to be happening at your location.
 A storm, even miles away, can cause these water crossings to flow.
 So be aware of weather reports near your area as well.
 A water crossing with flowing water only needs 12 inches of water to sweep away a car or truck.
 Additionally, you don't know what's happening under the water that can cause you to get stuck in the flowing water.
 Turn Around, Don't Drown!